 10 Speed Should I?

 Gear ratios.
 Nobody likes to admit talking about them.
-Itâ€™s that age-old stereotype of why weâ€™re all hopeless sexual failures with adenoid problems and pale, viagra sale clammy hands.
+Itâ€™s that age-old stereotype of why weâ€™re all hopeless sexual failures with adenoid problems and pale, clammy hands.
 Thereâ€™s a good chance Iâ€™m throwing away any chance I had of meeting a nice girl by just writing this piece.
 But the dirty secret is that we all end up doing it sooner or later.
 Even the most forthright alpha (fe)male will sooner or later catch themselves asking a friend which chainring size or sprocket spread is the best one for them.
 Why?
-Because, viagra 40mg despite all this, theyâ€™re important.
+Because, 40mg despite all this, theyâ€™re important.

 One way or another, having the wrong gears on your bike will ruin your ride.
 If youâ€™re racing DH it can be the difference between being able to put the power down when you most need it, or being stuck cruising down.
 For 4X itâ€™s your gate and sprint gone.
 And on a long pedal it can turn a gentle ride into a mission of pain.

 So when The People That Decide These Things in the mountain bike industry introduced ten speed there was a collective groan from riders everywhere who had been hoping to get laid.Â Amid the relentless rain of press releases and technical explanations once happy people retreated to internet forums and started threads with titles like â€œDo I need ten speed?â€ and â€œOMG anuther gir on mi bike!â€ There were inevitably people proclaiming that we should never have changed from eight speed, or that they still use an Archer Sturmey three speed setup from the mid-1970s and canâ€™t understand why we all donâ€™t.